sjdh02/sjdh02.github.io/content/posts/compiler-recursive-types.md

 the memory will be freed.

 As an aside, note that the presented `Rc` example would work with `Box` too - you can `.clone()` a `Box` with no problems.
-However, as mentioned, cloning a box will also clone the value within it, effectively doubling your allocations.
+However, as mentioned, cloning a `Box` will also clone the value within it, effectively doubling your allocations.
 Cloning an `Rc` will simply return a pointer to the same data and increase the reference-count.
 Because of this ambiguous nature, when cloning `Rc`s the better syntax is `Rc::clone(&from)`, as it is more clear about what's actually happening.